zion-group/BasejumpDoc/source/bsg_misc.rst

   .. image :: image/bsg_dff_chain.svg

   Note that, input data will be transmitted stage by stage without any stall.
+If num_stages_p is 0, input data is assigned to output port directly without any registers.

 ******************
 bsg_dff_en_bypass